jgordon/axioms/axioms/11 Causality.md

 ```

 11.14 An eventuality e1 is causally involved in bringing about some
-effect e if it is in some causal complex for e.
+effect e2 if it is in some causal complex for e2.

 ```
 (forall (e1 e2)